 including Ministry of Justice, Ministry of Interior, Supreme Court and National Directorate of Security: UNAMA HR has worked with Afghan judicial and law enforcement actors since 2006 to address arbitrary detention, treatment of detainees/prisoners, violence against women and a range of rule of law concerns.

 UNAMA HR supports the Ministry of Foreign Affairs on its submissions under the Universal Periodic Review, and the Government in designing an action plan for implementation of UPR recommendations issued by the UN Human Rights Council.
 UNAMA HR provides technical support to Government committees that oversee drafting of country reports required under Afghanistan’s international treaty body reporting obligations.

 UNAMA Human Rights supports and carries out joint activities with civil society organizations throughout Afghanistan and in Kabul.
 HR also closely monitors the situation of Afghan human rights defenders and takes appropriate action to assist and support them as necessary.

 Secretary-General's latest report

-The UN Secretary-General's quarterly report to the Security Council released on 5 March 2013 provides an update of UNAMA human right activities since 6 December 2012, listed below.
-For a full copy of the report, click here.
+The UN Secretary-General's quarterly reports to the Security Council provide an update of UNAMA human right activities.
+For a full copy of the latest report, click here

 UNAMA reports on the protection of civilians in armed conflict